Fujimorist propaganda: Neoliberalism

 In order to support crony capitalism occurring within Peru, Fujimorism used the media to promote neoliberalism in an effort to create "an illusionistic state apparatus".
 According to scholar Rocio Silva Santisteban, Fujimorists utilized the media in a neo-populist manner "to manage symbolically the cruelty of the neoliberal project while its plans continue to be implemented".
 Domestic and foreign media repeated the propaganda of Fujimorists that a stable free market had been established in Peru.

 Social projects

 Social projects, especially in the Andes, were common during the Fujimori government; despite promoting a liberalized economy without government interference, the executive would provide social spending only because it could gain support through tangible resources and increased reliance on the relationship with the president.
 Ribbon-cutting ceremonies featuring Fujmori in Andean apparel and a crowd of peasants were disseminated through television broadcasts as Fujimori would promote his "direct democracy, without parties".
 Fujimorists would also provide items such as books, construction supplies and food to individuals in poor communities in an effort to build support.

+Left-wing figures

+Fuerza Popular sought a censure motion against Waldemar Cerrón, the second vice president of Congress, after he allowed Betssy Chávez's lawyer, Raúl Noblecilla, to use his defense arguments to insult lawmakers and Fuerza Popular.
+Congresswoman Patricia Juárez argued that Cerrón lacked the resolve to remove Noblecilla from the floor and said he deserved to be censured for failing to defend the standing of Congress.